Behavioral Geometric Supervision Aligns Video Foundation Models with Human Social Perception: Code and data availability

 \section{Code and data availability}

-All code used in this paper and our sentence captions are publicly available: (\url{https://github.com/garciakathy/similarity-judgments-finetuning}).
-The videos shown to participants for the triplet OOO similarity judgments task and therefore are from the Moments in Time (MiT) dataset (\url{http://moments.csail.mit.edu}).
+All code used in this paper and our sentence captions are provided for review in \url{https://github.com/garciakathy/bgs-finetuning}.
+The videos shown to participants for the triplet OOO similarity judgments task are from the Moments in Time (MiT) dataset (\url{http://moments.csail.mit.edu}).
 The MiT license restricts public release of videos from the dataset, and so we ask to please contact the authors for access.